farmaker47/AICamera-Dogs/README.md

 ## Info
 Tested and working with NDK17 and 18.
 Inside Assets folder there are already 2 protobufs soloupis_init_net AND soloupis_predict_net where these have been created after training a SqueezeNet to identify 133 dog breeds.
-You can download the colab notebook to see a working example of how protobufs are created from link https://drive.google.com/open?id=1uVTRHIJTo8ziMoC-ClpmTAiqtVdpLgEF Also to train the Squeezenet from the dogImages you can see a working example here: https://drive.google.com/open?id=1mIWUB5uLWSlddfv8I9u17vJVkF5S5btG [**here**](https://drive.google.com/open?id=1mIWUB5uLWSlddfv8I9u17vJVkF5S5btG)
+You can download the colab notebook to see a working example of how protobufs are created from [**link**](https://drive.google.com/open?id=1uVTRHIJTo8ziMoC-ClpmTAiqtVdpLgEF)  Also to train the Squeezenet from the dogImages you can see a working example [**here**](https://drive.google.com/open?id=1mIWUB5uLWSlddfv8I9u17vJVkF5S5btG)

 ## Special links for more info